 Step 1: Open the Instagram app and find the photo you want to download.

+User data security is a hot issue, for sure, and Instagram hasn't always been the best for looking after it.
 Instagram’s parent company, Meta (formerly known as Facebook, Inc.), has faced backlash for user data that was sold to a company for social media campaigns.
 That data was collected when users allowed third-party apps to access their Facebook profiles.